AppThreat/atom/README.md

 .\atom.exe --help
 ```

-Windows native images are currently built and uploaded to releases manually.
-This is due to the extra steps involved with the use of x64 Native Tools Command Prompt.

 NOTE: cdxgen is not bundled into the native image so needs to be installed separately.

 ## CLI Usage